The mass distribution in the outskirts of clusters of galaxies as a probe of the theory of gravity: Discussion

 \section{Discussion}

-In this work, we investigate the radial location, $\varsigma$, of the minimum of the radial differential mass profile, $M^\prime(r)$, of clusters of galaxies.
-We show that $\varsigma$ is an excellent proxy of the splashback radius, $R_{\mathrm spl}$, and, in principle, is able to discriminate among different gravity models.
-In our work, we investigate General Relativity, with the standard $\Lambda$CDM model, and $f(R)$ gravity.
-Our work strengthens the potentiality of galaxy clusters as cosmological probes.
-In particular, we show that the outskirts of clusters hold promise to effectively complement more traditional cluster-based cosmological tests, such as cluster counts and gas fraction \citep[see][for a review of the tests of gravity with galaxy clusters]{cataneo2020tests}.
+We have investigated the radial location, $\varsigma$, of the minimum of the radial differential mass profile, $M^\prime(r)$, of simulated galaxy clusters halos.
+Although not equivalent, we show that $\varsigma$ shares similarities with the splashback radius, $R_{\rm spl}$.
+We show that $\varsigma$ can distinguish among different gravity models.
+We investigated General Relativity, with the standard $\Lambda$CDM model, and $f(R)$ gravity.
+Our work strengthens the hypothesis that galaxy clusters might be used as cosmological probes.
+In particular, we showed that the outskirts of clusters promise to effectively complement more traditional cluster-based cosmological tests, such as cluster counts and the gas fraction \citep[see][for a review of the tests of gravity with galaxy clusters]{cataneo2020tests}.

-In our observational analysis, we use the caustic technique to estimate the mass profile of real galaxy clusters.
-Most works searching for the splashback radius rely on the projected galaxy number density profile or on the projected luminosity profile, which are tightly related: generally, these two quantities are good proxies of the three-dimensional matter density profile \citep{carlberg1997average,Rines2003Acairns,Rines04,Rines2006CIRS,Rines2013HeCS}; however, many studies on the luminosity-mass relation point out that the galaxy number density and luminosity profiles are not directly proportional \citep{Proctor15}; in addition, their correlation is sensitive to the cluster mass and to the selection function \citep{Mulroy14}.
+Like $R_{\rm spl}$, $\varsigma$ can be located directly from the mass profiles of galaxy clusters.
+Most works that searched for $R_{\rm spl}$ relied on the projected galaxy number density profile or on the projected luminosity profile.
+These quantities are tightly related and are good proxies of the three-dimensional matter density profile in general \citep{carlberg1997average,Rines2003Acairns,Rines04,Rines2006CIRS,Rines2013HeCS}.
+However, many studies have pointed out that the galaxy number density and luminosity profiles are not directly proportional to each other \citep[e.g.][]{Proctor15}.
+In addition, their correlation is sensitive to the cluster mass and to the selection function \citep{Mulroy14}.
 Moreover, if the galaxy density is constrained by photometrically detected clusters, projection effects and member mismatch become increasingly relevant in the outer regions \citep[e.g.,][]{More16,Baxter17,Shin19}.
+The use of the mass profile to detect $R_{\rm spl}$ or $\varsigma$ is clearly preferred because the definitions of these quantities are based on the mass profile that is measured in N-body simulations.